NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 optimization variable $t$ and adding each independent function
 $f_k(x)$ as a new nonlinear constraint $t \ge f_k(x)$.
 See the [NLopt documentation](https://nlopt.readthedocs.io/en/latest/NLopt_Introduction/#equivalent-formulations-of-optimization-problems) for an overview of this approach.
+(Note: this tutorial example requires NLopt [version 2.7.0](https://github.com/stevengj/nlopt/releases/tag/v2.7.0) or higher.)
 The minimax/epigraph approach is also covered in the [near-to-far field tutorial](https://nbviewer.org/github/NanoComp/meep/blob/master/python/examples/adjoint_optimization/06-Near2Far-Epigraph.ipynb).